-Figure 11: Fuel System.
+Figure 12: M673 Fuel System.

 - 1. The fuel system is self-bleeding.
 However, any system may need manual bleeding when: - a.
 A new fuel filter is installed; - b.
 The engine has run out of fuel; - c.
-The fuel lines, injection pump or any other fuel system component has been removed and installed. - 2.
-Loosen bleed bolt "A" (Figure 11) on top of the filter.
-Pump hand primer "B" on fuel lift pump until pure fuel (no bubbles) escapes from bleed bolt "A".
+The fuel lines, injection pump or any other fuel system component has been removed and installed. - Loosen bleed screw "A" (Figure 12) on top of the filter.
+Pump hand primer "B" on fuel lift pump until pure fuel (no bubbles) escapes from bleed screw "A".
 Tighten bleed screw "A". - 3.
 Loosen bleed screw "C".
-Pump hand primer "B" until pure fuel (no bubbles) escapes.
-Then tighten bleed screw "C". - 4.
-If the engine does not start after the above bleeding process, loosen a fuel line at the injector while cranking the engine with the starter motor until pure fuel escapes.
-Then tighten the connection.
-Do each line one-at-a-time. - 5.
-After the engine has started, use a piece of cardboard to look for fuel leaks.
+Pump hand primer "B" on fuel lift pump until pure fuel (no bubbles) escapes from bleed screw "C". - 4.
+If the engine does not start after the above bleeding process, loosen a fuel line at the injector.
+Crank the engine until pure fuel escapes, then tighten the connection.
+Do each line one at a time. - 5.
+After the engine has started, check for fuel leaks using a piece of cardboard.